Skip to content

 • S3-compatible storage (MinIO, AWS S3, etc.) instead of local filesystem

-• Load balancer with session stickiness for realtime WebSocket connections
+• Load balancer with session stickiness for WebSocket connections

 Fluxbase: